tomaskjay/tomaswerts.com/collections/_posts/2024-06-03-a-gentleman-in-moscow.md

   <em>“If a man does not master his circumstances then he is bound to be mastered by them”</em>
 </p>

 A Gentleman in Moscow takes place in Russia in 1922 (following the Bolshevik Revolution) and centers around Count Alexander Rostov, who finds himself sentenced to an indefinite house arrest at the Grand Metropol Hotel.
-He's the epitome of a gentleman: one of witty charm, handlebar moustaches, and fantastic taste in wine.
-And while it might seem like a little dry of a premise, “dry” is exactly what the book is not.
-At it's heart, it's really about is making lemonde.
+While this might seem like a bit dry of a premise, “dry” is exactly what the book is not.
+At it's heart, what the book is really about is making lemonde.

 Without giving too much away, Count Rostov makes the wise decision to turn inwards; towards the intricate system of cogs and gears that is the Metropol and also towards the people that reside in it, including a perpetually restless friend, a short-tempered head chef, a dexterous maître d’hôtel, a willowy actress, an incredibly punchable manager, and one unexpected life bomb.
 His interactions with the people he encounters fills the space that he has been so frustratingly confined to.

-Not only is the protagonist himself a fascinating person, but each side character is really well fleshed out.
-All of them have their own respective circumstances to master.
+The Count is the epitome of a gentleman: one of witty charm, handlebar moustaches, and fantastic taste in wine.
+He's a fascinating person, but each side character is also really well fleshed out.
+Each of them have their own respective circumstances to master.
 All of this, not to mention, plays in the backdrop of the ever escalating relationship between the U.S. and the Soviet Union.
-This tension both gives a valuable source of context for the story and also plays a hand in shaping it.
-Despite the fact that the Count is cut off from the outside world, the cold bureaucracy of the Bolsheviks that has transformed Russia into an emerging global superpower still manages to reach through the walls of the Metropol and disturb his life.
+This tension both gives context for the story and also has a hand in shaping it.
+Despite the fact that the Count is cut off from the outside world, the cold bureaucracy of the Bolsheviks that's transformed Russia into an emerging global superpower still manages to reach through the walls of the Metropol and disturb his life.
 However, despite the fact that he is a victim of his own government, Alexander Rostov‘s love for his country admirably never falters.

 I think what makes the book especially captivating is the fact that Amor Towles is an incredibly eloquent writer—he makes turning a page almost feel like spinning the tape on a film reel.
 And while this book does fall under the trope of finding the beauty in the mundane, to simply dismiss the story as a cliché would be a disservice to the how multifaceted the novel is.
 It’s the depiction of a man’s struggle to look beyond the despair of his circumstances and instead make the most of what comes through the revolving door of life.
 And for the Count, extraordinary things come tumbling through that door.
 Things that bring companionship, love, regret, and pride.
 It’s an enchanting story.
 From its pages springs a sort of hopefulness that I couldn't help but embrace.
 After all, what’s more exciting than the unpredictability of that which has yet to come next?